wp-plugins/tp/readme.txt

 * Add a follow button to your blog

 == Changelog ==

+= 2.0 =
+* Now using CodeBird PHP Twitter library
+* Many bugfixes and cleanups

 = 1.4 =
 * Update to use twitter 1.1 api version